About This Resource

 An Important Note for Church Leaders

 In the State of California, in order to qualify as exempt, employees must earn a wage at least equal to two times that of the state minimum wage.
-This means that an employee must earn equal to or more than $24 per hour (annualized to $49,920 for 1.0 FTE) in organizations with 25 or fewer employees, or $26 per hour (annualized to $54,080 for 1.0 FTE) in organizations with 26 or more employees to meet the compensation threshold of the exemption test.
+This means that an employee must earn equal to or more than $32 per hour (annualized to $66,560 for 1.0 FTE) to meet the compensation threshold of the exemption test.
 If an employee is considered full-time and exempt, and their salary is less than the annualized amount, such classification of the position as exempt is improper and the church is not in compliance with state law.
 Likewise, if an employee is considered part-time exempt but their salary does not equal the pro rata amount, the employing church is not in compliance with state law.

 The State of Nevada does not have a similar law regarding exempt employees.
-As of July 1, 2020, the State of Nevada minimum wage will be $8 per hour if health benefits are provided, and $9 per hour if health benefits are not offered.
+As of July 1, 2022, the State of Nevada minimum wage is $9.50 per hour if health benefits are provided, and $10.50 per hour if health benefits are not offered.
 Compensation thresholds for compliance with exempt categorization are the same as the Federal Fair Labor Standards Act.

 Note: counties and municipalities in both states may have established higher minimum wages, and the more stringent regulation prevails.
 Check with your municipal clerk’s office if you are unsure whether a stricter regulation applies to your jurisdiction.

-Conference staff is happy to assist you in exploring questions and opportunities to ensure compliance with state compensation law, including referral to a labor attorney.
+Conference staff is happy to assist you in exploring questions and opportunities to ensure compliance with state compensation law, including referral to a labor attorney or Human Resources specialist.